TeaSer-SKY/first-project/README.md

 # first-project
-hello!! my name is kunal.
+Hello!! my name is Kunal.
-new to github.
+New to github.
-currently learning java and git. interested in ai-ml and w=development. looking forward with working with you all in this platform.
+Currently learning java and git.
+Interested in ai-ml and w=development.
+Looking forward with working with you all in this platform.